Child Brain Development

 What does this mean for you as a parent?

-helps GROW his brain.
+LOVE helps GROW a child's brain.

 The brain develops from back to front and from the inside out.